peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The product of the two numbers.
+The product of the two numbers, that is, this arbitrary-precision binary floating-point number times a 64-bit signed integer.

 <a id="Multiply_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### Multiply